 Students study the solo literature of percussion through private instruction.
-The development of proper technique and a mature tone are significant components.
+The development of proper technique, stylistically appropriate interpretations, and a mature tone are significant components.
 Placement is by audition.
 Special enrollment restrictions apply.

-P: Conc enr in or completion of MUSIC 353 or 354; Conc enr in MUS ENS 441; Minimum grade of C in corresponding previous level of applied lessons.
+P: Conc enr in or completion of MUSIC 353; Conc enr in MUS ENS 441; Minimum grade of C in MUS APP 228.